Link: Apply now for the World of Hyatt Business Card

-In late 2021 we saw the introduction of the $199 annual fee World of Hyatt Business Credit Card (review), which is Hyatt’s first business credit card.
-Okay, in fairness, I’d argue that the World of Hyatt Credit Card (review) is all-around more lucrative, though that’s a card that many of us Hyatt loyalists already have, and there’s value to be had in picking up the business version of the card as well.
+The $199 annual fee World of Hyatt Business Credit Card (review) is Hyatt’s only business credit card.
+While I’d argue that the World of Hyatt Credit Card (review) is all-around more lucrative, there’s still potentially quite a bit of value to be had in picking up the business version of the card as well.

 I applied for the World of Hyatt Business Card shortly after it was introduced and was instantly approved, and I know many readers are in the same boat.
-I wanted to share six reasons to consider picking up Hyatt’s business credit card in this post.
+In this post, I wanted to share six reasons to consider picking up Hyatt’s business credit card.
 In no particular order…

-The World of Hyatt Business Card offers a nice welcome bonus of 60,000 World of Hyatt points after spending $5,000 within the first three months.
+- Earn 60,000 World of Hyatt bonus points after spending $5,000 within the first three months

-I value World of Hyatt points at ~1.5 cents each, so that welcome bonus is worth $900.
+In other words, after spending a total of $12,000 within the first six months, you’d be looking at earning 75,000 points.
+I value World of Hyatt points at ~1.5 cents each, so to me that welcome bonus is worth $1,125.
 Note that you’re eligible for this card (including the bonus) even if you have the personal version of the card.

 Doesn’t count toward 5/24 limit